domainsofapp/domainsofapp.github.io/_posts/2020-08-06-notable-physics.md

 <p class="meta">06 Aug 2020 - Berkeley, CA</p>

+## Conservation of Momentum (Newtonian Physics)
+A body in motion stays in motion.
+A body rest stays at rest.

+## Electricity
-To apply a voltage, you need two terminals and a ground.
+To apply a voltage, you need two (2) terminals and one (1) ground.